 Offer validating and supportive phrases such as “You’re a good parent,” and “Your creativity/thoughtfulness/humor is such a great quality”.
-Make sure your friend knows how much and why you consider her/him so valuable.
+Ensure your friend knows how much and why you consider her/him valuable.

 Victims/survivors have shared that even little things like watching the children for a couple of hours, or bringing over a casserole or dessert for the family can make them feel supported.